ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

       - ... # <Fill out the second step>
 ```

-When you've written your definition, make sure you enabled workflows for your fork on GitHub as these are disabled by default.
+When you've written your definition, make sure workflows are enabled for your fork on GitHub.
 Then push your changes and view the result in the Actions tab of the repo.

 ![actions](images/../../images/actions_tab.png)